-Every Future Electric Car | Range, Price, and Launch Date | Digital Trends
+Future Electric Cars | Digital Trends

 Available in: 2021

-Nissan pioneered the mass-market electric car when it released the original Leaf in 2010, but it hasn’t expanded its portfolio of battery-powered models since.
-That will change in 2021 when the Ariya concept (pictured) morphs into a production model positioned in a burgeoning segment of the industry.
-The crossover you’ll see in showrooms will look a lot like the design study unveiled in 2019, and Nissan recently announced it’s taking a restrained approach to packaging in-car technology because it worries motorists will get tired of looking at screens.
+Nissan pioneered the mass-market electric car when it released the original Leaf in 2010, but it then spent years without expanding its portfolio of battery-powered models.
+That will change in late 2021 when the Ariya arrives in showrooms.
+Unveiled online, it looks a lot like the concept car that previewed it (pictured), and Nissan explained it took a restrained approach to packaging in-car technology because it worries motorists will get tired of looking at screens.

-The Ariya will boast all of the features buyers expect from an electric car, including a state-of-the-art infotainment system and electronic driving aids, but they’ll be integrated in a discreet fashion that doesn’t distract the driver.
+The Ariya will boast all of the features buyers expect from an electric car, like a state-of-the-art infotainment system and electronic driving aids, but they’ll be integrated in a discreet fashion that doesn’t distract the driver.
 This approach to design will shape Nissan’s other models in the coming years, including gasoline-powered cars.

 Pininfarina Battista